DavidCico/Design-of-an-evaporator-for-a-buoyant-two-phase-flow-cooling-loop-of-a-telecommunication-satellite/README.md

 	- component width (in m)
 	- number of passages of the tube inside component (if a component is present)

-#### Coolant data file

-<p align="justify">Coolant data file is in .xls (Excel) format, and contains R245FA and R143 fluid properties for liquid and gaseous phase.
-The description of each column is inside the file itself.</p>

 ### Running the program